Easy Steps to Clean Your Coffee Maker with Vinegar

 Fill the water reservoir with fresh water.
 Start another brew cycle using plain water, without adding coffee or vinegar.
 Start the cycle and let it run.
 This step rinses the coffee maker again to remove any leftover vinegar residue.
 To ensure fresh-tasting coffee, it’s important to run a clean water cycle in your coffee maker.

-Step 6: Repeat If Needed
+Step 6: Repeat if Needed

 After rinsing, check for any vinegar smell or taste in your coffee maker or the brewed coffee.
 Sometimes, you might need to clean and rinse more to remove all the vinegar residue.
 If you smell vinegar, run the water cycle again until the machine is completely odor-free.
 Clean your coffee maker regularly to keep it in good condition and preserve the taste of your coffee.